Symbian9/qmapshack-doc-wiki/BugFeatures.md

 If you have found a bug file a bug report on the [Issues](https://bitbucket.org/maproom/qmapshack/issues?status=new&status=open) page.
 Please make sure to provide:

+1. Consider fixing it yourself.
+For example bad spelling, confusing names or explanations and bad translations can be fixed by everyone.
+Use Qt5 Linguist to edit the translations.
+Linguist will tell you the source file containing the string, too.
+By that you can change the original string in the source code.
-1. Information about the operating system and the software's version.
+2. Information about the operating system and the software's version.
 You find this in the menu "?" -> About
-2. Give a detailed report about what is broken
+3. Give a detailed report about what is broken
-3. Give instructions about how to reproduce the problem
+4. Give instructions about how to reproduce the problem
-4. If additional data is needed give real links to that data.
+5. If additional data is needed give real links to that data.
 A mellow description where to find it is not sufficient.

 All bugs will get some attention.
 Due to vacations this might take up to 2 weeks.
 If there is no answer after that period make yourself heard via email.